Are you currently on the market for a .300 Blackout muzzle brake for your AR-15? If so, you’ve come to the right place.

 The 6.8 was intended to be a better performing round at longer ranges while functioning out of the standard 16-inch AR-15 barrel.
 The .300 Blackout, on the other hand, was designed with the .300 Whisper round in mind.
 Specifically, the .300 Blackout was intended for the special operations units in the United States military, with the idea being that AR-15 carbines chambered for the .300 Blackout could potentially replace the 9mm submachine guns in use, such as the Heckler & Koch MP5.
 Numerous MP5 submachine guns were several decades old when the .300 Blackout was developed.

 With the .300 Blackout, it was envisioned that special operations soldiers could be equipped with a six to nine inch barrel with a standard M4 receiver, bolt, and magazines like were used on the standard issue 5.56 caliber guns.
 All that would need to be replaced would be the barrels, at which point, soldiers would have a weapon very similar in size to a 9mm submachine gun but with greatly enhanced stopping power.
+Mentioning magazines, there are many compatible magazines from other calibers as well as some specifically designed .300 Blackout magazines.

 The .300 Blackout also holds the distinction of being assigned to work with a suppressor, and to have greatly reduced noise out of a suppressor than a 5.56 rounds.
 Both the recoil and noise from the .300 Blackout, out of the right rifle, can become as minimal as a .22 LR.